 What We Ate

 This is not a recommendation for a specific place.
-Just enjoy the wonderful big, juicy, meaty, smoky gyros that are sold at so many street stalls and small shops around Thessaloniki.
+Simply enjoy the wonderful big, juicy, meaty, smoky gyros sold at the street stalls and small shops around Thessaloniki.
 They make a simple, quick and affordable meal and they are superb.

 If you’re wondering where to start, here’s a guide to the best gyros in Thessaloniki.
 My stomach is grumbling just thinking about it.